 Organic Ginger Tea is also a great and great option and very convenient to take with you to work or to make at home.

 Organic Ginger Candies.
 These were another life-saver with both pregnancies as I worked as an Open Heart Surgery Nurse.
 Keeping a handful of these in my scrub’s pocket as I worked endless hours in the Operating Room was one of the few things that helped keep my head out of the toilet.

 As previously mention, cold foods tend to be a good morning sickness zapper.

-So, ice pops, popcicles, and other frozen treats are great at combating and preventing nausea by being easier on the stomach.
-In addition, popcicles or ice pops provide much needed fluid and hydration, specially on hot, sunny days or physical labor.
+So, ice pops, popsicles, and other frozen treats are great at combating and preventing nausea by being easier on the stomach.
+In addition, popsicles or ice pops provide much-needed fluid and hydration, especially on hot, sunny days or physical labor.

-Another plus of frozen treats is that they tend to be mostly odorless, helping fend of a possible food odor nausea trigger.
+Another plus of frozen treats is that they tend to be mostly odorless, helping fend off a possible food odor nausea trigger.